-Huey's offers reasonably priced pub grub with generous portions.
-This local favorite also boasts a great beer selection, full bar and live music on the weekends.
+Huey’s offers reasonably priced pub grub with generous portions.
+This local favorite also boasts a great beer selection, full bar and live music on the weekend.

 Kooky Canuck offers great food in a very relaxed atmosphere.
 Its comfortable lodge setting comes complete with hunting trophies and a floor-to-ceiling fireplace.
 All the food is made fresh and comes with a bit of a twist.
 Try their BBQ egg rolls, fried (yes, fried) Ham & Cheese sandwich, Asian egg roll salad or the deep-fried Cornish hen.
 They also have great prime rib, catfish, and tasty soups and salads.

 Take the Kookamonga challenge!
 The burger is 4 pounds of meat, two pounds of hamburger bun and a half pound of lettuce, tomatoes, pickles, onions and cheese – a total of seven and a half pounds of goodness.
 If you can eat the burgers (fries are optional) in under an hour, you get the burger for free plus a spot in the Hall of Fame.

 The portions are satisfying and so are the prices.
 Make sure to save room for dessert.
 They serve hot cookies cooked in skillets and top it off with ice cream.
 The kids will love the S’mores that you make at your table.
 And if you have a group of people, share the Avalanche which is 18 scoops of ice cream with all the toppings.